TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 1. Create a new Git repository for your project.
 1. Create a blank HTML document with a script tag.
+1. Check if the webpage includes JavaScript:
+   - Write `console.log("Hello World")` in JavaScript.
+   - Check if "Hello World" is logged in the browser console once you open your webpage.

 It's best practice to link to an external JavaScript file inside this script tag.
 Using an external JavaScript file keeps your HTML file clean and organized.